Frequently Asked Questions

 Free and Reduced-Price Meals

-• Do Pre-Kindergarten students automatically qualify for free/reduced meals?
-No, applications for Pre-K students are approved through the campus as free, reduced, or paid.
+- Do Pre-Kindergarten students automatically qualify for free/reduced meals?
+No, parents must complete a meal application for Pre-K students to be approved for free or reduced-price meals.

 National Breakfast/Lunch Program